harayoki/MMSXX_MSX1PaletteQuantizer/tools/disit_items/README.txt

 ## About the CLI
 A command-line tool for image conversion is included: `msx1pq_cli.exe`.
+Supported image format is PNG only.
 See the installation and usage guide at https://github.com/harayoki/MMSXX_MSX1PaletteQuantizer/blob/main/docs/CLI_guide_en.md

 ## CLI batch runner
-Drag and drop a file or folder onto `run_batch_pipeline.bat` to apply 10 image conversions with different parameters to the input file (or folder) with intentionally punchy parameter sets.
+Drag and drop a file or folder onto `run_batch_pipeline.bat` to apply 10 image conversions with different parameters to the input file (or folder) with many parameter sets.
 The 10th invocation applies only the bundled LUT file (`ContrastAndSaturationBoos.cube`).
 The output is written to an `out` folder next to the input, with numbered prefixes to distinguish each result.